-The two-year master’s programme in Economics at the University of Bayreuth seeks to familiarize students with advanced methods of economic analysis and their applications.
-Graduates of the programme will have a sound understanding of current theoretical and empirical methods of economics as well as how these can be used to tackle specific problems.
+The two-year master’s program in Economics at the University of Bayreuth seeks to familiarize students with advanced methods of economic analysis and their applications.
+Graduates of the program will have a sound understanding of current theoretical and empirical methods of economics as well as how these can be used to tackle specific problems.

 Fields of Employment

 Students enrolled in the master’s programme in Economics at the University of Bayreuth receive a sound research-based education with a range of options to focus on personal scientific interests.
 This prepares them for either a practical or a scientific career.
 Typical employers include banks, insurance companies and other businesses, research institutes, the public service, chambers of commerce, think tanks, NGOs, and international organizations.
 The master’s programme also provides an excellent basis for continuing one's education with a doctoral programme at the University of Bayreuth or elsewhere.
 Globalization, the intensified application of information and communication technology and the rapid progress of other technological developments have increased the demand for employees with a high level of expertise in economics.
 The master’s programme in Economics at the University of Bayreuth is an excellent opportunity to achieve that level of expertise.

 Admission procedure for applicants with a degree from a German university:

 - Applicants must have a university degree with a final grade of 2,5 or better in the University of Bayreuth's bachelor's programmes "Economics", "Internationale Wirtschaft & Entwicklung", "Betriebswirtschaftslehre", "Philosophy & Economics" or "Gesundheitsökonomie", or a comparable programme of study.